Voluntarily dismissing a Chapter 13 109g and refiling

-Always consult your bankruptcy attorney before voluntarily dismissing a Chapter 13 bankruptcy.
-Before filing for Chapter 13 bankruptcy, individuals must complete a credit counseling course to understand their financial situation and explore alternatives.
-If you can’t afford the repayment plan Rule 109(g)(2) restricts your refiling in hopes of a second chance.
-If you refile a bankruptcy, you have specific time restrictions you need to know about.
+Always consult your bankruptcy attorney before voluntarily dismissing a Chapter 13.
+Rule 109(g)(2) restricts your refiling in hopes of a second chance.
+If you refile a bankruptcy, you have specific problems you need to know about.
 Problems can continue to happen to good people after they file Chapter 13 to attempt to keep their homes.
 Perhaps you filed a Chapter 13 in good faith, hoping to make the plan payments.
 However, you fell behind again due to disability, divorce, death in the family, or other problems.

 Bankruptcy courts handle dismissals and play a crucial role in overseeing bankruptcy filings.
 They can dismiss cases for various reasons, and understanding the problems of dismissal for debtors is important.
 It means you may or may not be able to keep your home.